- Future Residents

 At this time the Department of Housing and Residential Education does not offer on-campus storage options for personal belongings or furniture.
-There is a variety of convenient storage options available including off-site storage, services that pick-up and deliver, and even services that will pack and ship.
+However, the Residence Hall Association, the student housing organization on campus, offers a moving and storing service through Campus Carriers.
+Find out more information on RHA's website.
+There is also a variety of convenient storage options available including off-site storage, services that pick-up and deliver, and even services that will pack and ship.

 There are bulletin boards in the residential halls, Campus Y and the Carolina Union where students post messages for sharing expenses associated with storage facilities.
 Read more...

 Curious about what rooms look like at UNC?
-Make sure you stop by our model residence hall room to take a tour and see!
+Make sure you stop by our model residence hall suite to take a tour and see!

 Any personal property, such as bicycles, refrigerators, chairs, desks, clothes and televisions left or abandoned by a resident or his/her guest inside a residence hall (including common areas), unless claimed within 30 days, shall be deemed the property of the University.
 The University may use, dispose of or sell the personal property after no claim has been made for it within 30 days.
 The resident agrees to absolve and hold the University harmless for any damage or claim for the unclaimed property due to the damage, destruction, disposal or sale of such personal property.Read more...